When I lived in Australia, I used to hate going to motorcycle shows.

 He was grinning like a maniac.

-Not because he was into bikes.
+Not because he was into motorcycles.

 Oh, no.